SAM Corporate Offers FICO's Advanced Decision Science To Middle East And India

 About FICO

 FICO (NYSE: FICO) powers decisions that help people and businesses around the world prosper.
 Founded in 1956, the company is a pioneer in the use of predictive analytics and data science to improve operational decisions.
-FICO holds more than 200 US and foreign patents on technologies that increase profitability, customer satisfaction and growth for businesses in financial services, insurance, telecommunications, health care, retail and many other industries.
 Using FICO solutions, businesses in more than 100 countries do everything from protecting 2.6 billion payment cards from fraud, to improving financial inclusion, to increasing supply chain resiliency.
-The FICOï¿1⁄2 Score, used by 90% of top US lenders, is the standard measure of consumer credit risk in the US and other countries, improving risk management, credit access and transparency.
-Learn more at
+The FICO® Score, used by 90% of top US lenders, is the standard measure of consumer credit risk in the US and other countries, improving risk management, credit access and transparency.
+Learn more at .

 FICO is a registered trademark of Fair Isaac Corporation in the US and other countries.